SansGuidon/bookmarks/README.md

 * [Dr. Travis Bradberry](https://www.linkedin.com/pulse/how-successful-people-overcome-bad-bosses-dr-travis-bradberry/) - (2015) How Successful People Overcome Toxic Bosses
 * [Dominic Krimmer](https://www.dkrimmer.de/2015/02/01/10-powerful-tips-on-how-to-support-a-team-based-learning-culture/) - (2015) 10 powerful tips on how to support a team-based learning culture
 * [Dominic Krimmer](https://www.dkrimmer.de/2017/09/04/why-we-kicked-our-estimation-meetings/) - (2017) Why We Kicked Estimation Meetings (And Maybe You Should Too)
+* [One on One Meeting Template](https://www.oneonemeeting.com/template) - a template to support you while leading one on one meetings.

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)